 PricewaterhouseCoopers (PwC), an audit and assurance company that works in cybersecurity, reported that 69% of consumers surveyed believe that the companies they use are vulnerable to being hacked and attacked by cybercriminals.
 The same survey found that 87% of consumers are even willing to walk away and take their business elsewhere if, or when, a data breach occurs.
 These numbers highlight that consumers are not only skeptical of the organizations that have their sensitive information, but that they are willing to leave a company who goes through a data breach.
 With consumers being cognizant of both of these, organizations must implement standards to protect its network from bad actors while also preserving its relationship with consumers.

-In the past, the media primarily focused on how a cyberattack hurt the organization.
+In the past, the media primarily focused on how a data breach hurt the organization.
 However, newsworthy cyberattacks highlight that the gears are changing to be more consumer-centric.
 A good example of this switch is the Equifax breach.
 As a breach that still makes headlines, it emphasizes the long, drawn-out journey that both the organization and consumer go through once a cyberattack happens.
 While the organization affected may leave the news after weeks or months of an attack, the journey for the consumer can last a lifetime since they have to protect their identity once a data breach occurs.